-The Nexys4 board contains a four-digit common anode seven-segment LED display.
-Each of the four digits is composed of seven segments arranged in a pattern shown below, with an LED embedded in each segment.
+The Basys3 board contains two a four-digit common anode seven-segment LED display modules.
+Each of the four digits within a module is composed of seven segments arranged in a pattern shown below, with an LED embedded in each segment.
 Segment LEDs can be individually illuminated, so any one of 128 patterns can be displayed on a digit by illuminating certain LED segments and leaving the others dark.
 Of these 128 possible patterns, the ten corresponding to the decimal digits are the most useful.